 December 2011 marked a new chapter in Scotty's life when he joined the artist roster for Current Management.
 Under the guise and watchful eye of Juno Award winning veteran manager and rock icon Gerry Young (The Parachute Club, Martha and the Muffins, Frank D'Angelo, George Casey) Scotty set off on an exciting new path and has since - successfully released his latest singles to nationwide AC radio stations.
 The musical relationship between Scotty, Greg and Gerry has proven to be a winning combination of musical talent, production and marketing in order to execute a series of successful campaigns and establish a solid foothold as they move forward towards the future.

 Scotty is frequently asked to sing the national anthem because of the power, conviction and authenticity in which he sings it.
 He has been requested to perform personally by various major league sporting associations in Toronto, including the Maple Leafs, Marlies, Argos, Blue Jays, Raptors, Toronto FC, Steelback Grand Prix, Honda Grand Prix and was personally requested by the NHL to perform at the 2009 Winter Classic in Chicago and the 2013 MLB All Stars Game in New York.
-He is currently the home game anthem singer for the NLL Toronto Rock franchise - a position he has held for the past three consecutive seasons.
+He is currently the home game anthem singer for the NLL Toronto Rock franchise - a position he has held proudly since 2013 regular season.

 Scotty performs at a variety of events - both corporate and private functions and often lends his talents to a variety of charity organizations, including: Wheelchair Hockey, The United Way, Veteran's Associations, social groups and various community organizations and benefits.
 For more details, visit the Services page.

 Scotty continues to write and perform music that is a true expression of himself - and to pay homage to the many artists from which he derives his creative inspiration.

 The best is yet to come...